Gravehg/proyecto-sistemas-operativos/README.md

 ## Proyect scope

-The proyect conists of three distinct implementations of the same algorithms, using three different approaches, sequential, threaded using pthreads, and forked using fork().
+The proyect consists of three distinct implementations of the same algorithms, using three different approaches, sequential, threaded using pthreads, and forked using fork().

 ## Executables